tartakoff/tartakoff.github.io/_posts/2025-12-11-video-post.md

 title: "A fun app I built"
 ---

-Was fun to be at a dev event in Bengaluru and demo an app I built recently for deep research with multiple models and decision frameworks...think of it as "chain of debate"...
+Was fun to be at a dev event in Bengaluru last week and demo an app I built recently for deep research with multiple models and decision frameworks...think of it as "chain of debate"...
 Next stop, Copilot!!

 <div style="margin: 2rem 0;">
   <iframe